yez/passages/README.md

 With the Engine mounted at `/passages`, the rendered page will display a search box and list of all known routes within the application.

+### Rails 5 and Above

+Rails 5 apps should use version 2.0 of this gem, everyone below should use 1.5.2

 ## Authorization

 Since there are no environment dependent checks, the `/passages` page uses configurable http basic authentication.